equalitie/BotHound/README.md

 ## Common IPs
 The amount of common IPs with previously recorded attacks is another important metric.
-When a new attack shares a significant portion of IP with another attack, it's a good sign that a single botnet is behind both attacks.
+When a new attack shares a significant portion of IPs with another attack, it is a plausible sign that a single botnet is behind both attacks.

 ```python
 # common ips with other attacks